(consumer IoT – smart home)

 In November 2016, in the presence of the Swiss finance minister, Oberon microsystems was honored as a winner of the Swiss Innovation Challenge, and also as the winner of the associated internationalization award.

-We created a system that enables an audiologist in her office to remotely configure a patient's hearing aids via his mobile phone (tele audiology).
+System that enables an audiologist in her office to remotely configure a patient's hearing aids via his mobile phone (tele audiology)

 Development of an IoT application for the remote fine-tuning of hearing aids, from a mobile phone via the Internet.
 Phonak is the primary brand name of Sonova Group, the world's leading hearing aid manufacturer.

-We created a system for the remote monitoring and predictive maintenance of power plants across the globe.
+System for the remote monitoring and predictive maintenance of power plants across the globe

 Development of a comprehensive monitoring system for one of the world's largest hydropower plants.
 Alstom Power is now part of General Electric, a global leader in the energy sector.